rehierl/abstract-properties/16-x-tree-encodings/16-3-enc-trace-lengths/1-2-class-RootedPath.md

 Note that this function can be optimized, if one realizes that not all node counts have to be reduced with each call.
-That is, the node count of a parent only has to be updated if the node count of its child reached a value of zero.
-As a matter of clarity, the above pseudocode is kept as is.
+That is, the node count of a parent only has to be updated if the node count of its child has reached a value of zero.
+As a matter of simplicity, the above pseudocode is kept as is.